igrorp/pre-miRNA-plot/README.md

 <h3 id="labels">Image formats</h3>

-Pre-miRNA-plot also allows you to save the final images in
+Pre-miRNA-plot also allows you to save the final images in SVG or PDF format.
+Note that the SVG is a really great format because it hardly loses quality, but not all operational systems

 <h3 id="multiprocessing">Multiprocessing</h3>
 <p>You can set the number of allowed processors to run and speed up a lot the program execution, as the example below: </p>